sbabic/swupdate/doc/source/overview.rst

 is available for updating.
 Splitting in packages can generate nightmare and high effort for the testers.

+The ease of replacing single files can speed up the development, but it is a software-versions nightmare at the customer site.
+If a customer report a bug, how can it is possible that software is "version 2.5" when a patch for some files were sent previously to the customer ?

+An atomic update is generally a must feature for an embedded system.

 Strategies for an application doing software upgrade
 ====================================================